 Ten percent of all of the crimes committed in Skokie in 2013 were violent crimes.
 Assault (110 incidents), robbery (29 incidents), rape (15 incidents), and arson (3 incidents) were the most commonly committed violent crimes that year.
 The chances of being a victim of a violent crime in Skokie is approximately 1 in 421.

-Why Should I Hire a Skokie Criminal Defense Attorney?
+Why Should I Hire a Skokie Criminal Lawyer?

 You are probably not a legal expert.
 The prosecutor trying to prove that you are guilty of a crime will be a legal expert.
 The prosecutor will attempt to use your confusion and the stress of the situation against you.
 They may try to trick you into a false confession.
 They may try to make you believe they have an eyewitness or evidence that simply does not exist.
 They may even try to trick you into thinking the situation is much worse than it really is.
 The best way to prevent the prosecution from taking advantage of your lack of legal expertise is by hiring an expert to be on your side.